runtimeverification/gitbook-kaas/overview/kaas/kaas-cli_installation.md

 ### **Additional Information**

-For detailed guidance on using `kaas-cli`, refer to the [CLI documentation](https://github.com/runtimeverification/kaas/blob/develop/kaas-cli/README.md) on GitHub.
 Use `kaas-cli --help` to list all commands.
 For live feedback when using the web interface, use the **Feedback** button located on the right side of the screen.
 Contact us via our official Telegram or Discord channels for support or inquiries.

 ### Install Latest Version